cawka/cs118-spring2017/project-1.md

 - Client application should exit with code zero after successful transfer of the file to server.
 It should support transfer of files that are up to 100 MiB file.

 - Client should handle connection and transmission errors.
-The reaction to network or server errors should be **no longer that 10 seconds**.
-This includes connection and transmission stages: (1) timeout to connect to server should be no longer than 10 seconds, and (2) reaction to no data from server (not being able to send more data to server) should be no longer than 10 seconds, after which connection should be aborted.
+The reaction to network or server errors should be **no longer that 10 seconds**:

+    * Timeout to connect to server should be no longer than `10 seconds`
+    * Timeout for not being able to send more data to server (not being able to write to send buffer) should be no longer than `10 seconds`.

+    Whenever timeout occurs, the client should abort the connection, print an error string starting with `ERROR:` to standard error (`std::cerr`), and exit with non-zero code.

 ## A Few Hints